-The school governing body and the DSL are familiar with the TWSP arrangements.
-They will engage with the TWSP as required.
-They will follow the Telford & Wrekin Threshold Guidance or the appropriate threshold guidance for where the child resides or for who is responsible for the child, to follow the local protocol for assessments.
-The governing body of Holmer Lake School expect staff to work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+Our governing body and the DSL are familiar with the TWSP arrangements.
+In Telford & Wrekin schools and colleges have been named as relevant agencies by the TWSP.
+We will engage with the TWSP as required and follow the Telford & Wrekin Threshold Guidance or the appropriate threshold guidance for where the child resides or for who is responsible for the child, to follow the local protocol for assessments.

+The governing body of this setting expect staff to work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes us providing a coordinated offer of early help when additional needs are identified by us or another agency.
 We will never restrict access for children's social care to conduct a section 17 or section 47 assessment.